 Warming then wetter and cooler

 ALBANY, Ga.
-(WALB) - Valentine’s Day near perfect weather continues through the evening.
-Other than a few clouds quiet with cool 50s.
-Overnight mostly clear, cold 30s and frosty.
-Tranquil with plenty of sunshine and warmer upper 60s Tuesday.
-Warming trend continues as highs top upper 70s Wednesday then low 80s Thursday.
-The warm-up precedes the next cold front which brings rain and isolated thunderstorms late Thursday through Friday.
+(WALB) - Fine winter weather continues across SGA.
+Tuesday’s highs were near to slightly above average mid-upper 60s low 70s.
+Tonight clear and not as cold mid 40s.
+Staying dry with more sunshine and warmer mid-upper 70s Wednesday.
+While Thursday breezy with a strong southerly flow and warmer upper 70s around 80.
+Rain and isolated thunderstorms move in late evening into early Friday.

+SPC has placed portions of SGA in a Marginal Risk for strong to severe storms as a squall line pushes east.
+Major threat damaging winds and possibly an isolated tornado.
+The threat is low but not zero therefore have multiply ways to receive any watches or warnings that may be issued.
+As a cold front pushes through rain moves out and drier and colder air returns Friday afternoon.

-Cold front moves out ushering in dryer and much cooler weather for the weekend.
-Lows drop into the low 40s and highs low to upper 60s.
-Rain and milder 70s return on Monday, President’s Day.
+Sunshine and much cooler weather moves in for the weekend.
+Lows drop into the upper 30s ow 40s and highs low to upper 60s.
+Rain and warmer 70s are back early week.

 Copyright 2022 WALB.
 All rights reserved.